 - Involve your child heavily in your next food shopping trip.

 - Explain your choices as you make them.
-Whether you choose an item that is comparable but cheaper or prefer a higher-quality item that costs a bit more, it's important he understands the thought process behind your choices.
+Whether you choose an item that's comparable but cheaper or prefer a higher-quality item that costs a bit more, it’s important he understand the thought process behind your choices.

 - After your trip, sit down with him and look at your receipt.
 Note how the things you bought added up and any areas where you were able to save money.
 Encourage him to ask questions and make suggestions for your next trip.

 - On your next trip, let him take the lead in choosing items.
 See if he can replicate your decisions and give him suggestions to steer him in the right direction.

 Using credit responsibly.
 By this age, it won’t be long until your kids are out on their own, which means they may have credit offers pouring in.
 Many people make mistakes with credit when it first becomes available to them.
 During the teen years, consider getting your child a prepaid card to encourage responsible use of plastic.

 - Load a prepaid card for your child, such as Navy Federal’s Visa® Buxx Card.

 - Explain what sort of purchases she can make with the card and ask her to track her spending.

 - Once she reaches her limit, talk with her about the choices she made with the card.
 Was she smart?
 Frivolous?
 If she made good choices, consider reloading the card.
 If she blew through it in a hurry, set new rules and expectations to encourage smarter use in the future.

 Start early to help build your child's financial future.
 The future comes all too quickly!
 We can help you introduce smart money habits and ensure you’re preparing your child to become a financial superstar.